microsoft/vscode-docs/docs/terminal/shell-integration.md

 ### Quick fixes

-When a command finished that meets certain criteria fails (for example an unsuccessful `git` command), VS Code has several quick fixes that will scan the output and present actions that have a high likelihood of being what the user will do.
+VS Code scans the output of a command and presents a quick fix with actions that have a high likelihood of being what the user will want to do next.

 ![Running 'git push --set-upstream' will present a lightbulb that opens a dropdown with an option to open a new PR on github.com](images/shell-integration/quick-fix.png)